 Are Thankfully Nourished Collagen Peptides grass-fed and finished?

-Our collagen is derived from the hides of beef cattle that are free range and grass fed for the duration of their life on the farm.
-Once the cattle are sold and sent for processing, there may be a few days where they are in transit and could potentially be fed grain.
+Our collagen is derived from the hides of beef cattle that are free range and grass fed.
+As Germany has extremely cold weather, there may be times throughout the year that the cattle are sheltered and during this time they are fed non-GMO grain.
 For this reason we do not claim they are “grass finished”.
 We are confident that this has no impact on the quality or benefits found in the final product.

 Are Thankfully Nourished Collagen Peptides Certified Kosher or Halal?No, they do not have these certifications.